INSIGHTS FOR ENHANCED DECISION-MAKING AND SITUATIONAL AWARENESS

-After 2 years of construction works: the facilities in the island include: an airstrip, radar/sensor arrays, hangars, mobile missile shelters and point defenses.
+- After 2 years of construction work: the facilities on the island include an airstrip, radar/sensor arrays, hangars, mobile missile shelters, and point defenses.

 GEOSAT 1 was specifically designed to timely monitor vast regions, thanks to its very wide 650-km wide swath.
 Additionally, GEOSAT 2 very-high resolution data is a key source of information to detect changes in incredible detail that complement ground assessment information.
 Thanks to the very high revisit frequency of both sensors, 2 days average revisit time worldwide for GEOSAT 2 and 3 days for GEOSAT 1, a synergistic use of both sensors ensures a remarkable capacity of imaging the Earth’s surface cloud-free.

 The images captured over Antarctica’s Larsen C Ice Shelf since the calving of the Iceberg A68, allowed to perform a change detection and a multitemporal comparison of the berg’s trajectory.